mklabs/node-build-script/tasks/readme.md

 #### usemin

-Usemin is probably the trickiest one.
-It'll replace reference to non minified scripts / stylesheets to their optimized / versioned equivalent.
+Usemin task is probably the trickiest one.
+It'll replace references to non minified scripts / stylesheets to their optimized / versioned equivalent.

     usemin: {